Full 4 Day Jordan Road Trip Itinerary

 Use the MapsMe app for a free GPS system that doesn't require an internet connection.

 Follow our travels & everyday tips live

 Here's everything you need to know when planning your trip

 Our favourite tool to find great deals on hotels all around the world

-Day 2 - Petra and Wadi Musa
+Day 2 - Exploring Petra and it's neighbouring town Wadi Musa

 We left from Amman to Petra at 7:05 (to avoid the morning traffic) & arrived in Petra at about 11:45.